-If you are dealing with the financial effects of a work-related injury, it is important that you discuss your case with an injury attorney who is familiar with Florida’s workers’ compensation laws.
-Call a workers’ compensation lawyer in Orlando, FL at The Law Offices of Anidjar & Levine at 1-800-747-3733.
+If you are dealing with the financial effects of a work-related injury, an Orlando workers’ compensation lawyer with the Law Offices of Anidjar & Levine can assist you throughout the claim process.

 Understanding Florida’s Workers’ Compensation Laws